6 Reasons Why People Go Bankrupt in the UK

 Bankruptcy can happen to anyone.
 It doesn’t matter where you’re from or how old you are, if you find yourself with more outgoings than income, you could be declared bankrupt.
 The repercussions of declaring bankruptcy are expansive, and can last for years, so bankruptcy should only be used as a last resort.

 But what causes people to become bankrupt?
-We’ve looked at some of the most common reasons why people are forced to declare bankruptcy in the UK.
+We’ve looked at some of the most common reasons why people are forced to declare personal bankruptcy in the UK.

 Credit cards are useful for one-off purchases or to pay off monthly to improve your credit rating.
 However, some at-risk debtors find themselves relying on credit cards to make ends meet.
 This usually happens when people don’t have enough money at the end of the month for their living expenses, and use credit cards as a quick fix.